ember-learn/guides-source/guides/v3.16.0/getting-started/index.md

 Some of these features that you'll learn about in the guides are:

-* [Ember CLI](../configuring-ember/configuring-ember-cli/) - A robust development toolkit to create, develop, and build Ember applications.
-When you see an `$ ember <command>` instruction throughout the guides, that's Ember CLI!
+* [Ember CLI](https://cli.emberjs.com/v3.16/) - A robust development toolkit to create, develop, and build Ember applications.
+Learn [basic commands](https://cli.emberjs.com/v3.16/basic-use/cli-commands/) from the CLI Guides.
 * [Components](../components/) - The fundamental construct used in Ember applications, used to create reusable UI elements and define the layout and the functionality of the app.
 * [Routing](../routing/) - A central part of an Ember application.
 Enables developers to drive the application state from the URL.
 * [Services](../services/) - The way to store long-term state in your application and pass it around.